-The next to the port wine most famous and most exported brand wine in Portugal and also one of the most successful in the world.
-The family Guedes owned in the region Douro in the north of Portugal a winery for Vinho Verde, In 1942, Fernando van Zeller-Guedes founded today's largest Portuguese wine-growing company Sogrape and created the Mateus Rosé.
-He then came (two years later than the competition product Lancer ) after the Second World War on the market.
-The name Mateus derives from the eponymous castle at Vila Real, near which cell-guedes built a new cellar.
-The right for the name use and picture of the castle at label was purchased by the castle owner with a one-off payment (if the owner had guessed the sales volumes at that time, he would certainly have insisted on a paragraph license).
+The next to that port wine most famous and most exported brand wine in Portugal and also one of the most successful in the world.
+The Guedes family owned in the region Douro in the north of Portugal a winery for Vinho Verde, In 1942, Fernando van Zeller-Guedes founded what is now the largest Portuguese wine company Sogrape and created the Mateus Rosé.
+He then came (two years later than the competitor product Lancer ) after the Second World War.
+The name Mateus derives from the castle of the same name at Vila Real, near which a new winery was built by Cell-Guedes.
+The right to use the name and image of the castle on label was acquired by the owner of the castle with a one-off payment (if the owner had known at that time the sales volumes, he would have insisted on a sales license).

-Following the then in Portugal and Brazil popular Vinho Verde wines, the Mateus was first as foaming Rose developed.
-This one is made of red and white varieties like Baga, Bastardo ( Trousseau Noir ) and Tinta Pinheira ( Rufete ) from all over northern Portugal blended, a little sweetened and with carbonic acid added.
+In line with the Vinho Verde wines that were popular in Portugal and Brazil at the time, the Mateus was first considered to be foaming Rose developed.
+This is made from red and white varieties like Baga, Bastardo ( Trousseau Noir ) and Tinta Pinheira ( Rufete ) from all over Northern Portugal, a little sweetened and with carbonic acid added.
 Later, a white version was also created.
-The Mateus Rosé is in a Bocksbeutel similar Bottle bottled.
-The wine developed until the early 1980s, the most successful wine in Portugal.
-Since 1942, more than a billion bottles have been sold.
-It is still produced in Vila Real, but the majority in Anadia in the region Bairrada where Sogrape also owns a large winery.
+The Mateus Rosé comes in one Bocksbeutel similar Bottled.
+The wine developed into the most successful wine in Portugal until the early 1980s.
+More than a billion bottles have been sold since 1942.
+It is still produced in Vila Real, but the majority in Anadia in the region Bairrada, where Sogrape also has a large winery.